utdata/icj-class/css/css-class.md

 The first `<dl>` rule sets the font and size of the text.
 The next `<dt>` rule floats that part of the description to the left, sets a margin and makes it bold.

-- To finish out, go into the html file and add the colon after text inside the `<dt>` tags.
+- To finish out, go into the html file and add the colon after text inside the `<dt>` tags, like "Yield:".

 Could we have done this with paragraphs or divs?
 Absolutely.
 But then you wouldn't have learned about description lists ;-).